GoLangWebSDK/rest/README.md

 ```

 ### Routes
-REST module comes with `Routes` interface that allows you to load your controller routes and middlewares anywhere in your code base by implementing the interface.
-This way you can decouple your router config for a more MVC style app development.
+REST module comes with `Routes` interface that allows loasing controller routes and middlewares anywhere in the codebase by implementing the interface.

 ```go
     type Routes interface {